• Skip to main content

 Instructions

-• Preheat oven to 350 degrees Fahrenheit.
-Coat loaf pan with cooking spray.
+• Preheat oven to 350 degrees Fahrenheit and center your oven rack.
+Coat a baking loaf pan with cooking spray.

 • In a large mixing bowl, cream together BUTTER and SUGAR.